QuantGov/documentation/docs/tutorial/prerequisites.markdown

 The QuantGov framework and all dependencies can be installed with `pip`, a package manager that is included with recent versions of Python.
-To install QuantGov, run the following command:
+To install QuantGov, run the following command on the command line:

 ``` {.bash}
 pip install -U quantgov